The best International Women’s Day playlist

 Dai Burger-Where My Girls

 Dai Burger raps about being happy for women who are single or married.
-She rappers about throwing out diets and about women who have different hair colours.
+She talks about throwing out diets and about women who have different hair colours.
 The song has a positive feel to it.
-Dai Burger is a Queer artist she also started a foundation to help young girls to learn about the entire song writing processes from writing lyrics to sound recording.
-To read more click: https://www.billboard.com/articles/news/7941825/dai-burger-interview-new-album-soft-serve
+Dai Burger is a queer artist; she also started a foundation to help young girls learn about the entire songwriting process, from writing lyrics to sound recording.
+To read more, click: Billboard interview

 Awkwafia x Margaret Cho- Green Tea